erlendleganger/cygwin-install/README.md

 Git token authentication
 ========================
 This is also taken care of by the git-config.sh script.
 * For msysgit: git config --global credential.helper wincred.
-At the next push, the username and password (=the app token) will be saved.
+At the next push, the username and password (=the Github app token) will be saved.
 * Form cygwin git: git config --global credential.helper winstore.
 This uses the file git-credential-winstore.exe (from https://gitcredentialstore.codeplex.com/releases/view/106064) as a helper for the credentials.
-At the next push, the Github username and password (= app token) will be saved by Windows.
+At the next push, the Github username and password (= Github app token) will be saved by Windows.